T-R-I-T-E-J/web_res/DESIGN_SYSTEM.md

 - **Empty States:**
   - When no data is available (e.g., "No upcoming events"), use a neutral gray icon and clear, friendly text.
 Avoid blank empty spaces.

+### News Cards (Warmth Strategy)

+- **Text-First Fallback:** Since high-quality photos may be scarce, design cards to look beautiful with _just_ typography and a colored border/accent.
+Don't rely on placeholder images which look generic.
+- **Visuals:** When images exist, use them full-width.
+When missing, use a subtle pattern or gradient background based on the category (e.g., Green for Achievements).

+### Event Listings

+- **Hybrid Layout:** Combine a "List View" (efficient for scanning dates) with a "Calendar Block" (visual date reference).
+- **Status Indicators:** clearly mark "Upcoming", "Live Now" (pulsing red dot), and "Completed".

 ---

 ## 8. Accessibility Statement Recommendations